oslabs-beta/tkyo-drift/tkyo-drift/README.md

 ```
 The rolling files have no upper limit on their size, and will require manual pruning eventually depending on your workflow's throughput.
 Incidentally, if you do not have access to your training data (you may be using a 3rd party model without a published data set) you may benefit from renaming your rolling files to training files after you have accumulated 10,000 entries.
 ```
+TODO: We should probably explain which files exist and why, and as an extension what happens to the system where there isn't a training file to pull data from.
+This might not need to go here, in the read me, but it should be close to the hybrid mode section.

 ### IO Write/Read Methods